Skip to content

 The key objective when developing the Baron Gen3 series of weather radar was solving these challenges.
-In doing so, Baron engineers implemented new techniques and technologies to ensure precision hydrometeorological detection, with maximum possible uptime and reduced manpower.
+In doing so, Baron engineers implemented new techniques and technologies to ensure precision hydrometeorological detection with maximum possible uptime and reduced manpower.

 Automated Calibration